2025 banner

 • Understanding of constitutional principles (35 points)

-Demonstrates a clear understanding of the historical context and significance of Brown v.
-Board of Education.
+Demonstrates a clear understanding of the historical context and significance of T.L.O. and Riley.

 • Analysis and interpretation (25 points)